 Master Class: Teaching Acting with the Chekhov Technique

-In this webinar, Jeff Kaplan presents foundational ideas in Chekov technique.
-The nephew of playwright Anton Chekov, Michael Chekov (1891-1955) developed a body-based approach for linking imagination to action that is enjoying a resurgence in professional theater training.
+In this webinar, Jeff Kaplan presents foundational ideas in Chekhov technique.
+The nephew of playwright Anton Chekhov, Michael Chekhov (1891-1955) developed a body-based approach for linking imagination to action that is enjoying a resurgence in professional theater training.
 This course provides practical instruction on key exercises for lesson plans, with adaptations for student age groups and demonstrations of the technique in action for online learning.

 Assistant Professor, Dance & Theatre, Manhattanville College